-Based on these variants of GANs, a lot of approaches~\cite{Balakrishnan2018SynthesizingIO, chan18:every_dance_now,vunet2018, ma2017pose, ma2018disentangled} have been proposed for human motion transfer between two domains.
-The key idea of these approaches is to decouple the pose information from the input image and use it as the input of a GAN network to generate a realistic output image.
-For example, in~\cite{Balakrishnan2018SynthesizingIO}, the input image is separated into two parts: the foreground (or different body parts) and background, and the final realistic image is generated by separately processing and cross fusion of the two parts.
-Chan \etal \cite{chan18:every_dance_now} extract pose information with an off-the-shelf human pose detector OpenPose \cite{cao2018openpose, cao2017realtime, simon2017hand, wei2016cpm} and use the pix2pixHD \cite{wang17:pix2pixHD} framework together with a specialized Face GAN to learn a mapping from a 2D pose figure to an image.
+Based on these variants of GANs, a lot of approaches~\cite{Balakrishnan2018SynthesizingIO, chan18:every_dance_now,vunet2018, ma2017pose, ma2018disentangled} have been proposed for human motion transfer between two image domains.
+The key idea of these approaches is to decouple the pose information from an input image and use it as the input of a GAN network to generate a realistic image.
+For example, in~\cite{Balakrishnan2018SynthesizingIO}, an input image is separated into two parts: the foreground (or different body parts) and the background, and the final realistic image is generated by separate processing and cross fusion of the two parts.
+Chan \etal \cite{chan18:every_dance_now} extract the pose information with an off-the-shelf human pose detector OpenPose \cite{cao2018openpose} and use the pix2pixHD \cite{wang17:pix2pixHD} framework together with a specialized face GAN to learn a mapping from a 2D pose figure to an image.
 Neverova \etal\cite{neverova2018dense} adopt a similar idea but use the estimation of DensePose \cite{Guler2018DensePose} to guide image generation.
 Wang \etal{} make a step further to adopt both OpenPose and DensePose in \cite{wang2018vid2vid}.
-However, due to the lack of 3D semantic information, these approaches are highly sensitive to problems such as self-occlusions.
+However, due to the lack of 3D semantic information , these approaches are highly sensitive to problems such as self-occlusions.

 To solve the above problems, it is natural to add 3D information to the condition of generative networks.
-There are many robust 3D human mesh reconstruction methods such as \cite{joo2018total, kanazawaHMR18, SMPL-X:2019, xiang2019monocular}, which can reconstruct a 3D model with corresponding pose from a single image or a video clip.
+There are many robust 3D human mesh reconstruction methods (e.g., \cite{joo2018total, kanazawaHMR18, SMPL-X:2019, xiang2019monocular}), which can reconstruct a 3D human model with its corresponding pose from a single image or a video clip.
 Benefiting from these accurate and reliable 3D body reconstruction techniques, we can study the issue of human motion transfer in a new perspective.
-Liu \etal\cite{lwb2019} present a novel warping strategy, which also uses the projection of 3D models to tackle motion transfer, appearance transfer and novel view synthesis within a unified model.
-However, due to the diversity of their network functionalities, it does not perform particularly well in the aspect of motion transfer.
+Liu \etal\cite{lwb2019} present a novel warping strategy, which uses the projection of 3D models to tackle motion transfer, appearance transfer and novel view synthesis within a unified model.
+However, due to the generative characteristic of their network for multi-person, it does not perform particularly well for the specific person.